CalmDownVal/signal/readme.md

 A list of breaking changes for every major version:

+- 3.1.0
+  - Added the `lazy` utility function.
+  - Added the `isAsync` property to signals.
+  - Added the `hasHandlers` property to signals.
+  - Added JSDoc comments.
 - 3.0.0
   - Handlers are now kept as unique refs, i.e. adding the same handler multiple times has no effect anymore.